aosabook/500lines/functionalDB/chapter.md

 (defn resultify-av-pair [vars-set accum-res av-pair] (reduce (partial resultify-bind-pair vars-set) accum-res av-pair))
 ````
+The end of this phase, the results for our example are:
+[("?nm" "USA") ("?bd" "July 4, 1776")]

 #### Running the show

-We've finally built all of the components we need to to build our user-facing query mechanism, the *q* macro.
-[TODO: I think it would be useful to have an early black-box example of this macro is invoked, so that readers know what they are building towards:
+We've finally built all of the components we need to to build our user-facing query mechanism, the *q* macro, which receives as arguments a database and a query:

 ````clojure
 (defmacro q